 “Vessels are displaced when a marine protected area is created, but the conserving nation can still profit by selling fishing rights to the very nations where vessels redistributed to,” Villaseñor-Derbez said.

-With appropriate modifications — such as biomass-based fishing rights allocations — and incentives, according to the researchers, an economic framework with mechanisms such as cross-country transferable and tradeable rights could enable long-term, widespread conservation efforts we need to protect biodiversity, habitat and food source.
+According to the researchers, with appropriate modifications and incentives — such as biomass-based fishing rights allocations — an economic framework with cross-country transferable and tradeable rights could enable long-term, widespread conservation efforts needed to protect biodiversity, habitat and food security.

 “Our work provides a template for how to incentivize countries to engage in large-scale marine conservation within a market-based setting,” Villaseñor-Derbez said.